wborgeaud/ecfft-bn254/README.md

 ### BLS12-381

-The base field of the BLS12-381 curve is also supported, albeit only for polynomials up to degree 128 for now.
+The base field of the BLS12-381 curve is also supported, albeit only for polynomials up to degree 2048 for now.
+Higher degrees should soon be supported.

 ### Precomputations